robert-abela/mcast-attendance-chrome-extension/README.md

 Advanced Mode: Adds Autofill and Remember functionalities.

-Class, Unit, Session & Duration fields if the attendance is being added during the lesson (day of the week and time need to match).
-Activates when the user has configured the timetable in **Options**.
+**Autofill** Attendance is a link that automatically fills Class, Unit, Session & Duration fields if the attendance is being added during the lesson (day of the week and time need to match).
+Activates when the user has configured the timetable in Options.

 **Remember** allows the lecturer to save the state of attendance (Absent/Present, Reason & Remark for each student) and to automatically set them again thereafter.

 Timetable configured with CSV rows, each line represents a lesson and is in the format: DDD,CLASS,START,END,UNIT as detailed below: